Understanding Autism: Frequently Asked Questions

 34. What is the difference between autism and Asperger's disorder?

-Asperger's disorder, now part of the broader autism spectrum disorder (ASD), involves milder symptoms.
+Asperger's disorder, now part of the broader autism spectrum, involves milder symptoms.
 Individuals with Asperger's typically have strong language skills but struggle with social interactions and have restricted interests.
-The Autism Society provides more details.
+Visit the Autism Society for more details.

 35. Are there treatments available for autism?